LLNL/Silo/docs/globals.md

   Nameschemes were introduced in such a way that data producers using nameschemes produced files downstream consumers could no longer read correctly without modification.
   This is a bad outcome.
   This is especially true when an alternative would have been to have `DBGetMultiXxx()` methods (the methods that read multi-block objects) expand any nameschemes into the equivalent explicit lists of names thereby obeying the terms of the original, older `DBGetMultiXxx()` interface.
-  Callers who didn't want to suffer that memory hit could have been given the option of setting a flag that would enable `DBGetMultiXxx()` methods to return the nameschemed objects natively instead of expanding the names.
+  Concievably, this is something that is possible to handle if `DB_COMPAT_OVER_PERF` is OR'd with `DB_READ` in a [`DBOpen`](files.md#dbopen) call.
+  Currently, compatibility mode flags are not supported for `DB_READ` opens.

   Nameschemes represent a backward compatibility issue that is restricted to *some* objects (e.g. multi-block objects) in a Silo file.
-  Other parts of the Silo file will still remain readable by older workflows.
+  Other objects of the Silo file will remain readable by older versions of Silo (or older versions of the underlying driver library such as HDF5).
   An example of a Silo feature that can impact compatibility of the *whole file* is the choice of virtual file driver (VFD).
   In some cases, a data producer can select a virtual file driver (often driven by I/O performance considerations) which can be handled by a data consumer only if the consumer had been previously set up to handle it.
   Any workflow involving a Silo data consumer that was not set up to handle that virtual file driver would not be able to even open the file.

   The above examples underscore a commonly encountered compatibility tradeoff in persistent storage libraries like Silo.
   Compatibility (whether downstream consumers can read the data) is often pitted against performance.
-  Best performance often requires data producers to utilize features of libraries that may break backward compatibility meaning downstream consumers may not be able to read the data without modification.
+  Best performance often requires data producers to utilize features of libraries that may break backward compatibility meaning downstream consumers using older versions of Silo (or older versions of the underlying driver library such as HDF5) may not be able to read the data without modification.

   These issues extend also to the underlying I/O driver libraries Silo uses such as HDF5.
   Data producers using newer versions of HDF5 underneath Silo and using newer features that offer better performance can produce HDF5 files that downstream consumers may not be able to read without modification.